Our comprehensive guide to vaping nicotine will help ensure a successful switch from smoking to vaping.

 This is not definitive, as other factors, such as the VG/PG ratio of your vape liquid, as well as your favourite flavour, can all have an effect on the nicotine hit.
 The best advice is to experiment with a few different brands and flavours before finding your preferred all-day-vape.

-If you smoke <10 light cigarettes per day, try 12 mg of nicotine.
+If you smoke >20 regular/light cigarettes per day, try 12 mg of nicotine.

-If you smoke <10 ultra light cigarettes per day, you should be ok with 6 mg of nicotine.
+If you smoke >10 regular/light cigarettes per day, you should be ok with 6 mg of nicotine, if you find this too harsh over time, this means you will need to cut down to a 3 mg.

-If you consider yourself to be a very light or occasional smoker, start with 3 mg of nicotine.
+If you consider yourself to be a very light or social/occasional smoker, start with 3 mg of nicotine.

 What about zero nicotine?